gregfu05/Premier_League_Match_Predictor/README.md

 ### 3. Run the LightGBM pipeline

-Navigate to and run all cells in Final_Model.ipynb.
+Navigate to and run all cells in `Final_Model.ipynb`.
 This notebook contains:

 - All necessary feature engineering and EDA